andreivisan/andreivisan.github.io/_posts/2015-11-12-android-media-server-with-node.js-web-client.md

 ### Introduction

-In this post I am going to show you how you can creade a media server on your Android device and stream media files, images and videos in our case, to a web client.
+In this post I am going to show you how you can create a media server on your Android device and stream media files, images and videos in our case, to a web client.
 The web client will be built using Node.js.

 #### Motivation